Walking helping to boost health and wellbeing

 People can also download the free ‘Active 10’ walking app and ‘Couch to 5k’ running app to give them a little inspiration.

-Tips and information on local routes for cyclists can be found by loging on to www.lovetoride.net/uk
+Tips and information on local routes for cyclists can be found by logging on to www.lovetoride.net/uk

 For more details and support on how to stay fit and active, log on to go4lifens.wordpress.com